twilsonco/SiriShortcuts/MenuGenerator.md

 ## Menu Generator Features

-**Embeddable:** Put this shortcut inside any shortcut to add picture/icon menus without complicating installation/distribution.

 **Flexible Icons:** With four different types of icon choices, it should be easy to find an icon for any menu option.

-**Supported Icons:**
+Supported Icons:

 - Base64 icons (e.g., created from photos, or bring your own).
 - Font Awesome icons.
 - Emoji icons.
 - Photo icons (resized to 123x123 pixels and converted to base64).

-**Icon caching:** Icons are cached to a file in your iCloud to increase performance.

-**Quick menus:** Create simple menus with a text field similar to Toolbox Pro.
+**Quick menus:** Create simple menus using a single text field similar to [Toolbox Pro's](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) Quick Menu feature.

-**Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts.
-(Structure of menu item dictionary inspired by [Toolbox Pro for Shortcuts](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977)).
+**Advanced menus:** Define menu items individually using dictionaries for optimized menus with maximal customization, again like [Toolbox Pro](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977).

 **Unlimited Custom Fields:** Include "hidden" fields to store data with menu items that is not shown in the created menu, and that can be accessed after a menu option is tapped.
 You can define as many custom fields as needed.

+**Create menus or base64 for later:** Use to create full menus or convert images to base64 for other uses.

+**Embeddable:** Put this shortcut inside any shortcut to add picture/icon menus without complicating installation/distribution.

+**Icon caching:** Icons are cached to a file in your iCloud to increase performance.

 ## Limited Permission Prompts